nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 Tips:

 - See the [General Fishing Strategy](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md#general-fishing-strategy) section in Zamiell's guide.
-- You need to be skilled in Fishing in order to reach Fishing level 4 by day's end.
+- You need to be skilled in fishing in order to reach Fishing level 4 by day's end.
 - Once your Fishing level is high enough, it becomes no longer necessary to fish with maximum casts.
 Just be sure the bobber always lands on a tile with [Fishing Zone](https://stardewvalleywiki.com/Fishing#Fishing_Zone) 5.

 Instructions: